psychemedia/storytelling-notes/undutiful-daughter.md

 14 'I will make thee a coffin of gold that is yellow,
 I'll bury thee under the banks of green willow;
-I'll bury thee there as becoraeth a lady,
+I'll bury thee there as becometh a lady,
 I'll bury thee there, both thou and thy baby.'

 15 The sails they were spread, and the wind it was blowing,